NorrisNoFun/Barcode-and-QR_Code-Scanner-with-Python-GUI/README.md

 jasper-dev libqtgui4 libqt4-test<br>

 If you are using an older version of Python, please delete it.
 These will cause problems later when displaying the image in the GUI if they are not deleted
+Now, your Pi is ready for the first scan.
+Simply execute the code.

+# How the program works
+When you run the code, the GUI will open.
+You will have two buttons.
+One to take a picture of the code and another to display the information of the code.
+These are then shown in the label.
+The taken image of the QR-Code will also be displayed.

+# Possible upgrades of the project
+-create another button so that you can open the link of a QR code directly<br>
+-to get a better camera: Until now, it is only possible to read QR codes.
+This is because the Raspberry Pi Camera V2 is still not good enough to take clear pictures of a barcode.
+The lines are simply too blurry to be read by the program.
+The libraries used are capable of reading barcodes.
+You can change the path to a downloaded image of a barcode.
+You will see that then the information can be read.